Spring festival, 15 days of celebration !

 春节 chūn jié，the spring festival is traditionally fifteen days of celebration.
-This year without exception, the party will last from February 1st until the 15th.
+This year without exception, the party will last from January 22nd until February 5th.

 Day 1: fireworks and hong bao